 - □ Golf, JV and Varsity

 - Lacrosse, Freshmen, JV and Varsity

-- Sailing
+- □ Sailing

-- Softball, Freshmen, JV and Varsity
+- □ Softball, Freshmen, JV and Varsity

 - □ Tennis, JV and Varsity

 - Track

-Athletic Eligibility

-In order to be eligible:

-• A student-athlete must take at least five Carnegie Units of work.

-• Initial Fall eligibility is determined by passing four Carnegie Units from the previous year's final grades.
-Winter and Spring eligibility (also Fall eligibility if the team is still playing after 1st MP report cards are issued) are determined by passing a minimum of four Carnegie Units from the 1st, 2nd and 3rd marking period report cards.
-(Any class that meets 5 days a week is considered a Carnegie Unit).

-• A student-athlete may not turn 20 prior to the final day for competition as determined by the CIAC.

-• A student-athlete must not have changed schools without a change of legal residence.

-• A student-athlete has 4 consecutive years of eligibility from the date of entry into the 9th grade to be eligible for interscholastic competition.

-• A student-athlete must not play under an assumed name on an outside team.
+- A student-athlete may not turn 20 prior to the final day for competition as determined by the CIAC. - A student-athlete must not have changed schools without a change of legal residence. - A student-athlete has 4 consecutive years of eligibility from the date of entry into the 9th grade to be eligible for interscholastic competition. - A student-athlete must not play under an assumed name on an outside team.
 No student-athlete may receive personal economic gain for participation in any CIAC sport.